MansM/mansm.github.io/_drafts/extending-ha.md

 - Git: Version control system for source code
 - Virtualbox: Free hypervisor
 - Vagrant: Wrapper around virtualbox, which allows you to script vm provisioning
-- Webapp && haproxy: basic 2-tier application which is described in the previous post
+- Webapp & haproxy: basic 2-tier application which is described in the previous post

 ##Overview
+To create an high available environment we need to make sure all parts are redundant available.

 NomadServer1
 Nomad Server